Interview about Tsukiji Sushiiwa Tsukijiten Sushi Resutaurant, winner of the A' Interior Space, Retail and Exhibition Design Award 2024

 View detailed images, specifications, and award details on A' Design Award & Competition website.

 View Design DetailsEdomae sushi was originally eaten standing at street corner stalls, but as time went on, restaurants began to pursue more sophisticated equipment and customer comfort.
-However, in order to pass on the tradition, the essence remains the same: serving customers with high-quality sushi and making them happy.Therefore, the challenge for this project was to integrate and design equipment that could manage and provide high-quality sushi, support the chef's behavior and staff response, and create a space where customers could spend a comfortable time.Among the challenges, adjusting the height of the viewpoints of customers, chefs, and staff was an important issue.
-This is because in Japan, respect and hospitality towards guests is based on the idea of communicating and responding in a way that suits the guest, and when a customer is seated in a tatami room, the staff sit at eye level so that they can communicate and respond accordingly.
-We will take action.Based on these ideas and customs, we have developed technical solutions such as waterproofing the chef's kitchen floor and installing drainage pipes so that the chef can serve customers comfortably while seated at the sushi counter at eye level.
-Above, we adjusted and raised the floor level on the customer side.The design of this project is not a decoration or statement, but rather a design that subconsciously enables traditional thoughts and behaviors and allows them to be inherited.
+However, in order to pass on the tradition, the essence remains the same: serving customers with high-quality sushi and making them happy.Therefore, the project's challenge was to create a more sophisticated and high-level design that would make seafood more attractive, make adjustments that would make it easier for the chef and staff to provide hospitality, and create a space where customers could spend their time comfortably.Among the challenges, adjusting the height of the viewpoints of customers, chefs, and staff was an important issue.
+This is because Japanese hospitality is based on respect and communication tailored to the guest.Therefore, when a customer is seated in a tatami room, the staff also sit at eye level and provide hospitality.In order to embody this philosophy at the sushi counter seats, I solved the problems with the chef's floor, such as waterproofing and drainage pipes, and then adjusted the floor level on the customer's side.The project was designed to naturally inherit traditional ideas and customs, rather than embellishing or making a statement.

-Even in Japan, it is common for sushi restaurants to use a glass showcase with refrigerant pipes in a strong stainless steel frame placed on the counter.
-On the other hand, privately owned sushi restaurants store seafood along with ice in old-fashioned wooden boxes, and there is no functional problem in managing seafood ingredients.However, this project also gave high priority to the customer's perspective.
-As a result, a specially designed, highly transparent frameless glass showcase was integrated into a cohesive and intimate sushi counter that eliminates noise from the customer's view.
+Even in Japan, it is common for sushi restaurants to have a rustic glass display case with refrigerant pipes in a stainless steel frame mounted on the counter, separating the chef from the customer.
+On the other hand, small privately owned sushi restaurants store seafood in old-fashioned wooden boxes with ice, making it difficult to see the ingredients, but there is no functional problem in managing seafood ingredients.However, this project also gave a high priority to the customer's perspective.
+Therefore, by specially designing a frameless showcase made of highly transparent glass, we were able to create an intimate sushi counter with reduced noise from the customer's view.

 First, it was important to share with the client the historical evolution of Edomae sushi and what kind of restaurant style would be appropriate for the future.The actual staff etiquette and facility equipment were complex, but through prototyping we discovered that rather than dealing with them in a complicated way, we could simplify them and have a higher possibility of tolerance.
 Ta.The discoveries we made during this process about the chef's behavior at the sushi counter and the customer's perspective were extremely helpful in the specific design stage, including selecting materials, setting dimensions, and lighting plans.